theapsgroup/basex-gradle-starter/README.md

     java -cp build/lib/basex-gradle-start-0.1-all.jar org.basex.BaseXClient

-## Why are so many dependencies listed, aren't they part of the BaseX POM?

-This is a Gradle limitation.
-Gradle doesn't follow transitive dependencies that are declared as optional.
-This makes sense but it's a bit unfortunate that to include these optional libraries they have to be explicitly listed in the build script.

 ## Known issues

 - Sometimes I cannot access the server with `console` from another shell.
 Run it with `-d` option and you'll see that it cannot acquire a lock